-Coastal dynamics research is focused on addressing water quality problems (chemical pollution and bacterial contamination) as well as physical threats to public safety (storms, oil spills, waves, rip currents) on a localized and lake-wide basis.
+Coastal dynamics research is focused on addressing water quality problems and physical threats to public safety (storms, oil spills, waves, rip currents) on a localized and lake-wide basis.
 The length of time for these problems ranges from hours to days.
 Our research includes the development and use of hydrologic (water cycle), hydrodynamic (circulation of water), and ice models in the prediction of runoff, nutrient or bacteria loads, currents, water temperature, storm surge, waves, and ice cover.
 As a result, these predictions enable us to forecast events, such as beach closures, hazardous material spill paths, and movement of harmful algal blooms, among others.

 Our research on regional climate projections is based on atmospheric and coupled hydrodynamics-ice-ecosystem models.
 Results are used to predict the physical and ecological conditions of the Great Lakes over the course of yearly seasonal changes to decades.
 Our research tools are designed to examine the effects of climate on regional air temperature, precipitation, water levels, lake temperature and thermal structure, ice cover, and ecological changes and trends.

-Understanding the major effect of ice on the Great Lakes is crucial because it impacts a range of societal benefits provided by the lakes, from hydropower generation to commercial shipping to the fishing industry.
+Understanding Great Lakes ice cover is crucial because it impacts a range of societal benefits provided by the lakes, from hydropower generation to commercial shipping to the fishing industry.
 The amount of ice cover varies from year to year, as well as how long it remains on the lakes.
 GLERL scientists are observing long-term changes in ice cover as a result of global warming.
 Studying, monitoring, and predicting ice coverage on the Great Lakes plays an important role in determining climate patterns, lake water levels, water movement patterns, water temperature structure, and spring plankton blooms.